kamranahmedse/git-standup/README.md

 $ git standup -a "John Doe"
 ```

-Apart fromm restrict to commits from a certain user, you can also use `-a` flag to avoid certain users.
+Apart fromm restrict to commit from a certain user, you can also use `-a` flag to avoid certain users.
 You can do that if you enable perl regexp in your git installation `git config --global grep.patternType perl`, and use the author filter like below:

 ```shell
 git standup -a'^(?!(renovate\[bot\]))'